November 12th thru the 14th

-There is a certain mystique surrounding all wild mushrooms as Alice discovered in Wonderland, but the ones steeped in the deepest mystique are those associated with psilocybin therapy.
-With the emergence of legal psilocybin therapy, we wanted to provide a comfortable social environment to learn about identifying safe and viable wild mushrooms.
+There is a certain mystique surrounding all wild mushrooms as Alice discovered in Wonderland, but the ones steeped in the deepest mystique are those associated with theraputic benefits.
+We wanted to provide a comfortable social environment to learn about identifying safe and viable wild mushrooms.
 We are hoping after spending some time in one of our educational sessions it will help demystify many wild mushrooms.
-Join us as we forage with Daniel Parhaniemi or @dparnocch on Instagram and the founder of Conscious Collectors Cooperative and return with us to lunch and discuss around our mushroom identification table with local chef and celebrity Veronica Williams.
+Join us as we discuss your foraged finds with Daniel Parhaniemi or @dparnocch on Instagram and the founder of Conscious Collectors Cooperative and return with us to lunch and discuss around our mushroom identification table with local chef and celebrity Veronica Williams.
 Enjoy a quaint night market with vendors featuring the best little mushroom goodies.
 We aim to put the tools in your grasp to proceed with confidence foraging your own mushrooms for all their life enhancing uses.

 Your stay with us features all that is good about these dishes with each package including the meal plan curated by award-winning local chef contributing to the soon to be released Fantastic Fungi Community Cookbook.
 Edited by acclaimed mushroom author Eugenia Bone the Fantastic Fungi Community Cookbook, features over a hundred mushroom-centric recipes written by the people who know mushroom cooking best: mushroom lovers!
 We are so pleased to invite you Saturday November 13th to the Fantastic Fungi Community Cookbook release party where you will have a chance to meet with celebrity Chef Sebastian Carosi and sample some of his featured recipes.
 Bring your recently foraged mushrooms for expert identification and join us for the screening of the movie that started it all, Fantastic Fungi.
 We are humbled you are considering continuing your wild mushroom education at the first annual PNW Puhpowee at Camp Ruderalis.